kirinrastogi/dotfiles/README.md

 ## Kirin Rastogi's dotfiles
-Dotfiles for my linux desktop with i3, vi, etc. Some files are copied from https://github.com/jackychiu <br/>
+Dotfiles for my linux desktop with i3, vi, etc. Almost all files are copied from https://github.com/jackychiu <br/>

 ## Installing
 If you want to checkout my enviroment you can use my setup script or manually copy paste all the dotfiles into your `~` dir